-Germany strongly supported the country’s democratisation process by seconding a constitutional expert and providing technical assistance for elections at the beginning of the 1990s, the only Western country to do so.
-German interests in Seychelles are taken care of by an honorary consul in Victoria, which mainly looks after German tourists.
+Germany was the only Western country to provide substantial support for the country’s democratisation process in the early 1990s by seconding a constitutional expert and supplying technical assistance for elections.
+German interests in Seychelles are represented by an honorary consul in Victoria, whose main task is assisting German tourists.

-In 2008 Seychelles was in the grip of a serious economic crisis and has since implemented a successful reform programme with the help of the IMF.
-The country continues to make progress towards economic consolidation and implementing its domestic political and economic reform agenda.
+Seychelles suffered a serious economic crisis in 2008, and has since implemented a successful reform programme with the help of the IMF.
+The country is making considerable progress on economic consolidation and in implementing its domestic political and economic reform agenda.
 The IMF and the World Bank give the country good marks for its efforts but regularly point to the susceptibility of the country’s economy to external shocks (e.g. the euro crisis).

-German tourists as well as business companies active in the field of renewable energy form the backbone of direct economic exchange between Germany and Seychelles.
-Accounting for some 30 per cent of gross domestic product, tourism remains the principal economic sector and creates the most jobs, along with the fishing industry.
-233,000 tourists visited Seychelles in 2014, setting a new record.
-Some 33,000 Germans visited the country in 2014, making them the largest group of foreign visitors and – along with French, Italian and Russian tourists – one of the country’s principal sources of foreign currency.
+German tourists as well as businesses active in the field of renewable energy form the backbone of direct economic exchange between Germany and Seychelles.
+Accounting for some 30 percent of gross domestic product, tourism remains the principal economic sector and creates the most jobs, along with the fishing industry.
+350,000 international tourists visited Seychelles in 2017, setting a new record (2016: 305,000, 2015: 275,000).
+Some 56,000 Germans visited the country in 2018, making them the largest group of foreign visitors and – along with French, Italian and Russian tourists – one of the country’s principal sources of foreign currency.

-Seychelles is successfully promoting the use of renewable energy: since 2013, the country’s first environmentally friendly electricity has been produced by wind turbines.
-There are already some successful solar energy projects being conducted by German companies as part of the Federal Ministry for Economic Affairs and Energy’s Renewable Energies Export Initiative.
+Seychelles is successfully promoting the use of renewable energy: the country’s first environmentally friendly electricity has been produced by wind turbines since 2013.
+There are already some successful solar energy projects being conducted by German companies as part of the Federal Ministry for Economic Affairs and Energy’s Renewable Energy Export Initiative.

-In 2013, bilateral trade was worth EUR 18.8 million.
-Germany exported to Seychelles goods worth EUR 16.7 million, mainly machinery, electrical and optical goods.
-German imports from Seychelles, mainly fish and fish products, amounted to EUR 2.1 million.
+In 2017, bilateral trade was worth 30.9 million US dollars.
+Germany exported goods worth 16.6 million US dollars to Seychelles, mainly machinery, electrical and optical goods.
+German imports from Seychelles, mainly fish and fish products, amounted to 14.3 million US dollars.